UnacceptableBehaviour/algorithms/README.tex.md

 **48m - UNIVERSAL HASHING (preferred)**
 blur. . . note bottom p6 . . . take 6.046 to understand better. . .
-Revisit this but implementation seems relatively simple
+Revisit this - implementation seems relatively simple

 **TERMS**
 prehash collisions
 collisions - chaining = storing the collision in a linked list at the address
 collisions - linear probing = store the collision in the next available free address
-collisions - open addressing = linear probing is open addressing (may not find item exactly where expceted)
+collisions - open addressing = linear probing is open addressing (may not find item exactly where expected)
 collisions - closed addressing = chaining is closed addressing (item store always in same location)
 simple uniform hashing
 universal hashing